top of page

 • Carpathian - Seems to vernalize well in warmer areas and is more tolerant of short winters.
 Delayed emergence makes this a good option for areas with a lot of freeze/thaw in Spring.
 Longer growing season than most varieties.

-• Montana Giant - Does not vernalize well, drought and heat tolerant.
+• Montana Giant - Drought and heat tolerant.

 • Island Rocambole - Tolerates warm, wet conditions, good for coastal regions.